fleeting/WP-TwitterSearch/readme.txt

 1. Should the tweets display in an unordered list? divs/spans?
 Should you be able to choose?

 == Change Log ==

+= v1.6.1 =
+* Released: 9/18/2009
+* Fixed fatal error on template tag
+* Other Fixes over looked on last changes

 = v1.6 =
 * Released: 9/18/2009